GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 <hr>
 Within levels, obstacles spawn randomly. this means that there is a very rare chance that they will all spawn in a corner making it impossible for the player to continue.

-- This could have been fixed with an extra jump but the player would have spammed it making the game too easy.
+- This could have been fixed with an extra jump per raggiungere luoghi distanti
 - Every time the player collects 5 he gets a life which he can trade for extra jumps.
-This way the abuse of the triple jump is avoided.
-- And to make it more difficult - not complex but difficult - the player must use the boost immediately after jumping and not when he is already falling.
-This way he needs to be able to evaluate whether or not that jump is worth using and make more sense to stay in a room more time just to collect lives.
+In questo modo viene evitato l'abuso del triplo salto.
+- Questa abilità va utilizzata in combo ad un salto, subito dopo.
+Il player non può salvarsi all'ultimo, ma deve pensarci prima di saltare.

 ## #score and quest
 <hr>
+**Img**
+There is a score and record counter in the game UI.
+The player has two ways to increase points:
+- Collect apples, each apple awards one point
+- Reach a required position.
+Reaching this position you get 1000 points instantly.
+In this way the player is encouraged to go where the game asks, to score more points faster.